 In 2019, a documentary short, The Gender Line, about Cid's life has been, is and will be screening in major film festivals all over the world through 2021.
 Cid also appears in the feature documentary Invisible which will be released worldwide in 2021.
 Both were directed by T.J.
 Parsell and produced by Bill Brimm.

-Cid has now recorded his first album as "Cidny Bullens" in Nashville with Ray Kennedy (Lucinda Williams, Steve Earle, Rodney Crowell) co-producing.
-The album Walkin' Through This World, reflects Cid's last nine years in transition while the songs themselves, in Cidny Bullens' style remain musically, lyrically and emotionally universal.The first single video, "The Gender Line", garnered much attention and praise including Sir Elton John, who featured the song and video, along with others on this album, on his Youtube show.
+Cid released his first album as "Cidny Bullens" in Nashville with Ray Kennedy (Lucinda Williams, Steve Earle, Rodney Crowell) co-producing.
+The album Walkin' Through This World, reflects Cid's years in transition while the songs themselves, in Cidny Bullens' style remain musically, lyrically and emotionally universal.The first single video, "The Gender Line", garnered much attention and praise including Sir Elton John, who featured the song and video, along with others on this album, on his Youtube show.
 Walkin" Through This World was released on August 21, 2020 and featured in American Songwriter, No Depression, Americana Highways, The Nashville Scene, and many other publications and music blogs.
 The album was also featured on NPR's All Songs Considered as a top release for the week.
 Cidny was profiled and featured on the front page of the Washington Post Sunday Arts & Style section on August 30, 2020.
 The album continues to garner world-wide rave reviews.

 During the Pandemic, Cid did not stay idle.
 Cid's memoir TransElectric: My Life as a Cosmic Rock Star from Chicago Review Press is now available from pre=order with the hard release date of June 6, 2023..
 Oh, the stories abound!
 (CLICK on the AMAZON buttom below to order TRANSELECTRIC now!)